simplyfrank/go-ml-system-engineering/02_go_basic_recipes/01_io/01_io_interface/README.md

 in-memory pipe.
 The primary purpose of a pipe is to read from a stream while simultaneously writing from the same stream to a different source.
 In essence, it combines the two streams into a pipe.Go interfaces are a clean abstraction to wrap data that performs common operations.
-This is made apparent when doing I/O operations, and so the io package is a great resource for learning about interface composition.
+This is made apparent when doing I/O operations, and so the io package is a great resource for ing about interface composition.
 The pipe package is often underused, but provides great flexibility with thread safety when linking input and output streams.